tharindu-b-hewage/splitwise-sim-cpu-aware/README.md

-### SplitwiseSimCPUAgingAware: Extended SplitwiseSim for CPU Aging-aware LLM Serving
+### SplitwiseSimCPUCarbon: Extended SplitwiseSim for Amortizing CPU Embodied Carbon in LLM Serving

-SplitwiseSimCPUAgingAware is a discreet event simulator that helps evaluating CPU aging-aware model serving in LLM inference clusters.
-It was built by extending SplitwiseSim, an LLM serving cluster simulator.
+SplitwiseSimCPUCarbon is a discreet event simulator that helps to evaluate CPU embodied carbon optimization in LLM inference clusters through management of CPU aging.
+It was built by extending [SplitwiseSim](https://github.com/Mutinifni/splitwise-sim), an LLM serving cluster simulator.

-SplitwiseSimCPUAgingAware also implements our research work on mitigating embodied carbon in LLM inference clusters.
+SplitwiseSimCPUCarbon also implements our research work of an efficient embodied carbon amortization technique for LLM inference clusters.
+It implements online algorithms of the proposed technique, comparison baselines, and evaluation.
-It hosts implementation and evaluation of the aging-aware CPU management technique that we propose.

 #### Setup

-We designed _splitwise-sim-cpu-aging-aware_ repository to focus on the CPU aging-aware extension.
-You can follow the steps below to setup SplitwiseSimCPUAgingAware on top of the SplitWiseSim.
+We designed _splitwise-sim-cpu-carbon_ repository to reflect our extension on top of SplitwiseSim.
+You can follow the steps below to set up SplitwiseSimCPUCarbon accordingly.

 1. Checkout to the base SplitWiseSim code.
 For that, download the tag from [https://github.com/tharindu-b-hewage/splitwise-sim/releases/tag/base-cpu-aging-aware](https://github.com/tharindu-b-hewage/splitwise-sim/releases/tag/base-cpu-aging-aware), or clone the forked repository [https://github.com/tharindu-b-hewage/splitwise-sim](https://github.com/tharindu-b-hewage/splitwise-sim) and checkout to the tag ```base-cpu-aging-aware```.
-2. Follow SplitwiseSim instructions to download traces and run example simulation scenarios.
+2. Follow SplitwiseSim instructions to download inference trace data and run example simulation scenarios.
-3. Apply the patch: [extension/splitwise-sim.patch](extension/splitwise-sim.patch) which extends the base to ```SplitwiseSimCPUAgingAware```.
+3. Apply the patch: [extension/splitwise-sim.patch](extension/splitwise-sim.patch) which extends the base to ```SplitwiseSimCPUCarbon```.

 #### Changes Introduced